Working With Offline Collection Data

 Offline collections are typically much larger than web browser uploads will allow, which is why we do not have a GUI facility to upload the collection zip file into the server.
 So you will need to use an appropriate transfer mechanism (such as SFTP or SCP) to upload the files to the server before importing them.

 The Velociraptor server can automatically decrypt offline collection containers when importing if they were encrypted with the server’s certificate.
-This applies when importing via the GUI using the abovementioned artifact or using your own VQL, since the import_collection() function always tries to do this first.
-This auto-decryption is possible because the server has access to the corresponding private key which it uses to decrypt the randomly-generated encrypted password.
+This applies when importing via the GUI using the abovementioned artifact, or when using your own VQL.
+The import_collection() function always tries to decrypt the zip using the server’s key before importing.
+This auto-decryption is possible because the function has access to the corresponding private key (if the user running it has the necessary permissions) which it uses to decrypt the randomly-generated encrypted password, which in turn is used to access the zip contents.

-Offline collectors extract a unique HostID from the operating system and stores this in the offline collection data.
-This ID is expected to not change over the lifetime of the operating system.
-When offline collections are imported into the server, this ID is used to construct the unique Velociraptor client_id if you don’t specified one during the import.
-This means that separate collections from the same endpoint will be automatically associated with the same “virtual client” in the server’s datastore, unless you manually specify a different client_id for each import.
+Offline collectors extract a unique HostID from the operating system and store this in the offline collection data.
+This ID is expected to remain constant over the lifetime of the operating system.
+When offline collections are imported into the server, this ID is used to construct the unique Velociraptor client_id - if you don’t specified one during the import.
+This means that separate collections created on the same endpoint will be automatically associated with the same “virtual client” in the server’s datastore (unless you manually specify a different client_id for each import for some odd reason).

-If the collection you’re importing comes from an existing client (real or “virtual”), and you didn’t specify a client_id for the import, then the server tries to match the hostname contained in the collection zip with an existing client record.
-Again this attempts to match imports to existing client records.
+If the collection you’re importing comes from an existing client (real or “virtual”), then the server tries to match the hostname contained in the collection zip with an existing client record.
+This attempts to match imports to existing client records.
 It’s not perfect under all scenarios - for example it’s possible for separate endpoints to have the same hostname in the real world - but most of the time it should work.
 If you need to be absolutely sure about import matching the right client_id then you should specify it instead of relying on the “auto” option.

 To summarize, the import process performs the following actions: